jnakkerud/ng-slides/s3-workflow.md

 ## Workflow

 1. Use a photo editing app (i.e. Mac photos app) to edit photo to have an aspect ratio 16:9.
+Add a Title, Description in the Info for the photo (or save the file in format x-x.jpeg).
 Export to a project folder  (quality high, size large)
 2. Create a project bucket in s3:
 ```
 aws s3 mb s3://<project>